 So you can see above (first pic above) that I have the stall mats lined up.
 You can see the new mat on the right and the existing mat that already has been anchored on the left.

 Let me make something clear before I continue.
-I am not a professional floor installer or expert in home foundations.
+I am not a professional installation guy or expert in home foundations.
 If you follow this guide and attempt this installation, you do so at your own risk.
 It worked for me, but I thought about it, asked questions at the hardware store, and took my time.
-There are other options and I addressed some in the intro, and another here.
+There are other option, like here.

 Here are the tools and hardware that I used.
 Yes, my medieval drill has a cord.